If

 is not a lot and in some countries

-even to drink the glass on the right
+even to drink the glass on the

-would be breaking the law if you
+right would be breaking the

-drove afterwards in others a sip
+in others a sip would be too

-would be too much see
+much see

 "Wine"